1jour1vin

 Bettane & Desseauve

-Chalky vitality at the heart of the palate builds the wine and stretches out a fruit full of vitality, well integrated into the silky texture.
-Great aromatic persistence gives a classy finish.
-Great emotion!
-And within 5 years, its constitution could take it into the Top 5...
+Chalky vitality at the heart of the palate builds the wine and stretches out fruit full of vitality, well integrated with the silky texture.
+Great aromatic persistence gives the finish great class.
+Very exciting!
+And within five years, its constitution could take it into the top five of the best...

 Guide Hachette des vins